simulogics/airlinesim-docs/content/docs/user-interface/resources/community-tab.md

 You want to connect with other players or find out about the latest game updates?
 The Community tab offers all the links you need.

-Whether it's the AirlineSim blog, the forums, our Discord server or the game's social media channels - there's lots of ways to stay in the loop and become part of our growing community!
+Whether it's the [AirlineSim blog](https://www.airlinesim.aero/blog/), the [forums](https://forums.airlinesim.aero/), our [Discord server](https://discord.com/invite/5K2Axks) or the game's [Twitter](https://twitter.com/airlinesim) and [Facebook](https://www.facebook.com/airlinesim) page - there's lots of ways to stay in the loop and become part of our growing community!

-You'll also find a link to our second game Prosperous Universe here.
+The Community tab also offers a link to our second title [Prosperous Universe](https://prosperousuniverse.com/), a browser-based space economy game!